Cataract Surgery Sydney

 Will I Need to Use Eye Drops?

 Yes.
-You will be asked to start using eye drops in preparation for the cataract procedure a few days beforehand.
+You will be asked to start using eye drops in preparation for your cataract surgery a few days beforehand.
 They are continued for 4 weeks post operatively.
 These eye drops help ensure that you don’t get an eye infection and facilitate healing.
 Prescriptions will be given to you prior to your surgery.
 A nurse will be in contact with you in preparation for your procedure.

 How Long is the Recovery Period After Eye Surgery?